50 Expert Home Improvement Tips, Tricks, and Ideas

 3. Install water-saving fixtures.

-“Installing water-saving faucets and showerheads will save you gallons of water use.
-Another energy saver is a use of a two-button dual-flush toilet.
+"Installing water-saving faucets and showerheads will save you gallons of water use.
+Another energy saver is the use of a two-button dual-flush toilet.
 These dual flush designs only use a fraction of the water regular toilets use.
-Faucets, showerheads and toilets designs are stylish and will definitely move your bathroom design to a new level.” — Bathroom Renovation Trends, Plus DIY Home Improvement Tips, Remodeling Image; Twitter: @AllConstruct
+Faucets, showerheads, and toilets designs are stylish and will definitely move your bathroom design to a new level." -- Bathroom Renovation Trends, Plus DIY Home Improvement Tips, Remodeling Image; Twitter: @AllConstruct